 Parents, guardians, and community members are welcome to visit the campus.
 If you desire to meet with an administrator or counselor, please call ahead for an appointment, as most drop-in requests are difficult to accommodate.
 Classroom visitations require a 24-hour advance notice to ensure that someone will be available to accompany you.
 All visitors must check-in at the front office and show a current photo ID before a guest pass is issued.
-All individuals will check in through the Raptor system.
-We value student learning time intensely; therefore, it is important not to disturb teachers and students during class time.
-In order to maintain a safe and orderly learning environment, students' friends or visitors without specific school business are not allowed on campus at any time during school hours.
+We value student learning time: therefore, it is important not to disturb teachers and students during class time.
+In order to maintain a safe and orderly learning environment, students' friends, or visitors without specific school business are not allowed on campus at any time during school hours.